ccverak/carloscastellanos.dev/content/posts/2019-10-02-my-testing-practices.md

 ## Parting thoughts

 As a Ruby programmer who values a lot of principles like `DRY` it has been a long way to get to this point, but then I realized that it is OK to write tests using a different approach because aren't tests a different kind of code?
-These practices intend is to ultimately optimize for readability and maintainability and if you ask me if this the right thing to optimize or if this gets the ROI we should be expecting from tests? - As for `now, Oct 2, 2019` my answer is `YES`.
+These practices intend is to ultimately optimize for readability and maintainability and if you ask me if this the right thing to optimize or if this gets the ROI we should be expecting from tests? - As for `now, Oct 2, 2019` my answer is a resounding `YES`.

-What do you think? who do you write your tests? what practices do you use and why?
+What do you think? how do you write your tests? what practices do you use and why?
 Looking forward to hearing your feedback

 Till the next time :}